 How to work with glossaries in Phrase.
 A glossary contains terms, their definitions & the meaning of terminology unique to your business.

-Glossaries are part of our Pro plan and higher.
+Glossaries are part of our Advanced plan and higher.

 A glossary consists of terms, their definitions and the meaning of any terminology unique to your business.
 It helps your translators to identify terms and apply the correct translations which speeds up the translation process and improves consistency.